PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 1. **Difficulty:** Hard
 1. **Impact Definition:** Core development, Risky/Exploratory

-### Mobile App: Ability to Share Posts & Customized Theme Options
+### Mobile App: Ability to Share Posts & Deep Linking

 1. **Description:** Currently the Posts are made via Admin Portal and Users can like & comment via mobile app.
 An Ability to publish the posts by providing a publicly accessible link will enable app users to share the posts acorss other apps like Whatsapp, Twitter,etc. This will help to increase the popularity of the organization.
 The published post should also be SEO friendly.
-Also, Currently the mobile app only has 2 color theme options light & dark.
-Multiple & customizable themes options can be added having pre-selected fix colors range.
+And also we need to implement deeplinking and dynamic link in the Talawa app, Deep linking provides you with a web browser link that points to a specific part of an app that is already installed.
+These links can also be set to navigate users to specific content pages like events, news updates, and more for better understanding go through [this blog](https://medium.flutterdevs.com/explore-deep-linking-in-flutter-26ad4301a99).
 1. **Expected Outcomes:**
    1. Design public posts API and data models.
       1. Ability to make posts public via Admin Portal.
       1. Ability to share them to others apps via Mobile app.
       1. Implementing logic for built-in SEO for the post.
-   1. Adding Custom themes
-      1. Creating UI to change themes and customizing them from a range of pre-selected colors.
-      1. Enable Autmatic Adaption to dark version of that colored theme according to suitable local time.
+   1. Implement deeplinking and dynamic links in the mobile app.
-1. **Repos to update:** Talawa, Talawa-Admin, Talawa-API
+1. **Repos to update:** Talawa, Talawa-Admin, Talawa-API.
 1. **Skills Required:** Code stacks related to repos above.
 See introduction section.
 1. **Depends on Project:** None
 1. **Project Size:** 350 hours